jpeg729/csharp-tensors/Readme.md

 A Tensor class intended to work somewhat like a cross between numpy and pytorch, with the goal of building and training neural networks.

+### Status

+It works.

+The Xor function successfully learns to XOR two numbers taken from the set {0, 1}.
+It runs ~30% faster than a simple version written in Python with Numpy with the derivatives hard-coded.
+It runs 2-3 times faster than a simple version written in PyTorch.
+I guess the problem is too small to profit from the advanced techniques used in numpy and pytorch.

+However this version was developed very rapidly, without using the proper infrastructure for tests.
+My current goal is to rewrite it in order to simplify some things and to improve others.
+I shall also use the proper infrastructure for testing.

 ### Copy on write

 Most of these methods return a new Tensor that, where possible, shares the